St Augustine grass (Stenotaphrum secundatum) is a fast growing, widely-adapted, warm season grass.

 If crabgrass has been a problem, apply preemergence herbicides labeled for St Augustine grass by March 1 – (earlier in warmer areas like South Florida)

-Remember if weeds are actively growing, preemergence herbicides will not control them.
+Remember if grass seed, weed seeds or weeds are actively growing, preemergence herbicides will not control them from further seeding.

-When using postemergence herbicides, beware St. Augustine grass is sensitive to certain herbicides like 2,4-D. Never apply postemergence herbicides (e.g., atrazine), when the air temperatures are over 85°F or the turf is under moisture stress.
+When using postemergence herbicides, beware St. Augustine grass is sensitive to certain herbicides like 2,4-D. Never apply postemergence herbicides (e.g., atrazine), when the air temperatures are over 85°F or the turf and soil surface are under moisture stress.

 Use and apply postemergence herbicides with caution and ALWAYS follow the instructions on the label directions.